tonusp/NaNo2016/A_Book_of_Changes.md

 "And why Hanover, then?"

 "Oh, didn't I say?
 No, I guess not.
 Leibniz spent quite a bit of his life living and working here.
-His leading patron was Sophia, the Electress of Hanover.
+His chief patron was Sophia, the Electress of Hanover.
 She was a daughter of Elizabeth Stuart, AKA The Winter Queen, and *she* was daughter of our own James VI of Scotland and I of England.
 Sophia married Ernst Augustus, the Elector of Hanover.
 For a time, when Queen Anne was unable to produce an heir, Sophia even became heir to the throne of England and Scotland - in her 70s, mind you!
 But she died in 1714 only a few months before her sickly cousin Anne, so it was her son who came to the British throne as King George I. Her daughter Sophia Charlotte, by the way, married Frederick I of Prussia, so all the later Prussian kings were descended from her."

 "Humph.
 Well, how do you know this stuff, anyway?
 I thought you were a language teacher, not a historian?"

 "Yes, but I also read novels.
 Haven't you ever read Neal Stephenson's *Baroque Trilogy*?
-You should, you know.[fn:2] So," Joseph concluded, "today's agenda is: We visit Sophia's palace here in Herrenhausen, on the trail of Gottfried Ephraim Leibniz."
+[You should, you know](You should, too.).
+So," Joseph concluded, "today's agenda is: We visit Sophia's palace here in Herrenhausen, on the trail of Gottfried Ephraim Leibniz."

-[fn:2] You should, too.

 Schloss Herrenhausen is the summer palace of the Elector Sophia and her husband.
 Largely destroyed by Allied bombs during the Second World War, a decision to rebuild the palace was not made until 2007, and the reconstruction was finished in 2013.
 Part of it is now a museum, with exhibits of many of the famous historical figures connected with the palace and its occupants, including Leibniz.